copyhackers/airstory-wp/readme.txt

 For a full list of changes, please [view the change log on GitHub](https://github.com/liquidweb/airstory-wp/blob/develop/CHANGELOG.md).

+= 1.0.1 =
+* Fixed bug where saving a user profile could fail without an Airstory user token.
+* Fixed a small typo in the plugin's README file.

 = 1.0.0 =
 * Initial public release.

+== Upgrade Notice ==

+= 1.0.1 =
+Fixes bug where users could have problems saving their profiles.